dfellis/ucfthes/README.md

     bibtex paper
     pdflatex paper

-3. Assuming you use the provided \UCFchapter, \UCFsection, and \UCFsubsection commands in place of \chapter, \section, and \subsection, respectively, and you do not modify the definiton of the hyperref package options (excluding pdfauthor, pdftitle, pdfsubject, and pdfkeywords), the output PDF should conform to UCF dissertation standards.

 Included below is the original README from the author who did the majority of the legwork.